ignatz42/Blue42/Readme.md

 Blue42 requires the following modules to function as intended.

-+ PowerShell Core 6.1 rc4
++ PowerShell Core 6.1
 + AzureRm.Netcore

+or

++ PowerShell Desktop 5.1
++ AzureRm

 Blue42 requires the following modules for development.